"False"

 Research project Physical activity has important effects on various health factors for the growing older population.
 Despite this, a large proportion of older adults are insufficiently physically active.
 High-Intensity Interval Training (HIT) with very short interval duration is a new training method with the potential to have important effects on health.

-Despite promising results among young and middle-aged adults, studies with high quality are lacking among older people.
-Our interdisciplinary project group has through pilot studies developed a group-based HIT protocol adapted for older adults This training program is evaluated in a randomized controlled trial, and in two studies aiming at facilitating the implementation of the training.
+Despite promising results among young and middle-aged adults, studies with high quality have been lacking among older people.
+Our interdisciplinary project group has through pilot studies developed a group-based HIT protocol adapted for older adults.
+This training program was evaluated in a randomized controlled trial.
+Currently, two studies aiming at facilitating the implementation of the training are ongoing.

 Head of project